altenwald/ecomponent/doc/configuration.md

 ```

 The use of `app` instead of `mod` is only recommended when a state should be kept between requests.
 Be careful with this, because the use of `app` could generate a bottleneck.

+The PHP script module use [ephp](https://github.com/altenwald/ephp) as PHP interpreter and gives you the possibility to use PHP to write the component on top of Erlang/OTP.
+For more information see <a href="doc/php.md">PHP Scripts</a>.

 ##resend IQs